1 shooting victim taken to hospital in Denver - NewsBreak

 1 shooting victim taken to hospital in Denver

+DENVER (KDVR) — Update: The suspect in this shooting was involved in a police chase and serious crash on Interstate 225.
+Read more here .

-DENVER (KDVR) — One person was taken to the hospital after being shot in Denver’s Central Park neighborhood Monday morning.
+Earlier: One person was taken to the hospital after being shot in Denver’s Central Park neighborhood on Monday.

-According to the Denver Police Department, the shooting happened in the 7900 block of E. Northfield Boulevard.Here’s why you’re seeing smoky skies in Colorado
+According to the Denver Police Department, the shooting happened in the 7900 block of East Northfield Boulevard.Here’s why you’re seeing smoky skies in Colorado

 Police said the victim’s injuries do not appear to be life-threatening.

-A FOX31 photojournalist says the scene is in the parking lot nearest the Bass Pro.
+A FOX31 photojournalist said the scene is in the parking lot nearest the Bass Pro.

 DPD has not released information about a suspect, but anyone with information is asked to contact investigators.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.